 Take action – don’t get caught out

-Labour only rogues introduces risk to the public and financial risk to the whole supply chain. + Learn More
+Labour-only rogues introduce risk to the public and financial risk to the whole supply chain.

-This isn't a new issue, awareness is growing and the SIA have formed a joint task force with the HMRC to deal with this issue.
-In addition the NSI are building their own advice pack.
+This isn't a new issue.
+Awareness is growing and the SIA has formed a joint task force with the HMRC to tackle it, while NSI is building its own advice pack.

-Its time now to investigate your own supply chain, take action whilst you can privately and resolve your own issues.
+Now is the time to investigate your own supply chain, take action while you can privately and resolve your own issues.
 We recommend three courses of action:

 1. Develop your contracting:

-Build in a non payment right if issues are discovered – you will need this if you discover HMRC related issue
+Build in a non-payment right if issues are discovered – you will need this if you discover a HMRC-related issue

 We have a contract insert download that covers supply chain management and audit requirements.
 This satisfies all the requirements of the HMRC and we use this within our supply chain contracts.

-We have developed a full contracting process that incorporates screening questions and a DocuSign solution.
+We have developed a full contracting process which incorporates screening questions and a DocuSign solution.
 We are able to consult on the development of your own full process.
-Please make contact here for more details
+Please contact us for more details.

 2. Complete audits

-HMRC guidelines are clear you MUST carry out due diligence.
-Follow those rules (found here).
+HMRC guidelines are clear.
+You must carry out due diligence by following these rules.
 We also suggest the following: